 The Higher Education Act (HEA)

 The Higher Education Act (HEA) of 1965, as amended, requires institutions participating in the Title IV financial aid programs to disclose specified information to all current and prospective students and employees.
 Listed below is a summary of the consumer information subject areas.
-If you need assistance or paper copies, please contact Chris Shaffer at email@example.com or by writing to us at:
+If you need assistance or paper copies, please contact the Director of Financial Aid by email or mail at: